|

 scared bear scurried off into the woods much to

+their relief!
 At the other end of the portage, we met

 a middle-aged couple with a large, friendly, black dog